 “…kids today have to deal with the impacts of social media seeping into their real-life social interactions.
 They’re facing ever-increasing academic expectations.
 They’re up against a rise in bullying.”

 Campbell’s article contains various information about school anxiety and defines it as a range of school worries and fears students feel.
 She identifies its types, such as phobias, obsessive-compulsive disorder, and isolation.
 She describes how it differs from one student age group to another, including its symptoms and causes.
 The author says that parents and teachers should work together and learn more about the topic to recognize warning signs and help students with their school anxiety.
+You might also be interested in these essays about education.

 4. Children’s Concerns and Feelings Are Ignored in Back-to-School Planning by Juwaeriah Siddiqui